Project Proposal Grading Rubric

 - Does the project proposal include a research plan?
 (For example, what do you need to know to write a persuasive final proposal essay about the problem?
 Does the plan include kinds of sources and tentative keywords and search terms?
 What questions might follow from your research question?)

 - Have the “so what” and “who cares” questions been addressed?
 (For example, what are the implications of your research beyond your specific audience?
 Which other audiences might be interested in what you discover?
 What impact might your research have on whom?
 How can your study contribute to the ongoing conversation about the problem?
 Will your work build upon, challenge, or extend upon solutions others have proposed?)

 - Does the proposal include a proposed schedule?

-- Is an MLA style preliminary works consulted list included?
+- Is a preliminary works consulted list included?